vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/page.md

 - Type: `string`
 - Required: No

-Set a password for the current article.
+Password for the current article.

 ### image

 - Type: `string`
 - Required: No

-Set current page’s image，please fill in an absolute path.
+Current page’s image，needs an absolute path.

 ### copyright.minLength